koskath/arete2/course_content/ML/md_files/Lecture13/lecture_13_slide_7_convolutional-neural-networks-cnn.md

 # Slide 7 of Lecture 13 contains information about the Convolutional Neural Networks (CNN).

-• Coloured image consists red, green, and blue with pixel intensity values from 0 to
-255.
-• A coloured image has a matrix shape of
-[height x width x channel].
-• Side image of shape [10 x 10 x 3] indicating
-a 10 x 10 matrix with three channels.
-• NN perform image processing on multi- channelled images.
-• Each channel represents a color.
-• Each pixel consists of three channels -
-RGB
-• RGB image can be described as a wxhxn_c matrix, where w, h, and n_c denote width, height, and number of channels respectively.
+A color image is represented by separate red, green, and blue channels whose pixel intensities range from 0 to 255, so the data naturally forms a `[height × width × channels]` tensor—e.g., a `[10 × 10 × 3]` array for a small 10-by-10 RGB patch.
+Neural networks process these multi-channel structures by treating each channel as a distinct color component; every pixel therefore contains three values, and an RGB image is succinctly described as a `w × h × n_c` matrix, with `w` for width, `h` for height, and `n_c` denoting the number of channels.